benhamilton/benhamilton.github.io/_posts/2020-02-21-migrate-multiple-databases-to-single-new-database.md

 | 567  | Bob   |           | Sue        | Service |
 | 890  | Diane |           | Jill       | Service |

-Later when they start to merge the records, they'll be able to have the following:
+Later when they merge the records, they'll be able to have:

 ## New Database with Records Merged (Merged)